 'Brilliant observations on the anthropology of power.
-You will laugh aloud and won't put it down' Daniel Kahneman
+You will laugh aloud and you won't put it down' Daniel Kahneman

-Based on the author's first hand experiences of dealing with governments and political institutions around the world, Nothing but a Circus offers a rare glimpse of the conversations that happen behind closed doors, observing the appalling lengths that people go to in order to justify their unscrupulous choices, from Dubai to Luanda, Moscow to Beijing, and at the heart of the UN and the US government.
+Based on the author's first-hand experiences of dealing with governments and political institutions around the world, Nothing but a Circus offers a rare glimpse of the conversations that happen behind closed doors, observing the appalling lengths that people go to in order to justify their unscrupulous choices, from Dubai to Luanda, Moscow to Beijing, and at the heart of the UN and the US government.

 Daniel Levin has spent the last twenty years working with governments and development institutions worldwide.
 A lawyer by profession, he is an advisor on political and economic affairs, from financial development to conflict resolution.
 He is currently a member of the board of the Liechtenstein Foundation for State Governance.
 Nothing but a Circus is his first book.